solid-contrib/conformance-test-harness/README.md

 This is an RDF document containing metadata about the test suite.
 The metadata includes;

   * Prerequisites (e.g. dependencies)
-  * equirements level from the specification (e.g., MUST, SHOULD, MAY, etc.)
+  * Requirements level from the specification (e.g., MUST, SHOULD, MAY, etc.)
   * References to the appropriate section in the specification
   * References to the actual tests